C r e a t i v e W r i t i n g

 On primatologist Frans de Waal, read here.

-It is early April 2023.
+It is April 2023.
 I'm trying to recover from a series of adversities, which has pretty much stopped my creative output.
-The exception is, I have picked up again on my column writing for the online Cheyenne Post, see the page with its corresponding header.
-My hope is to use the "Patriarchy" column as a jumping-off point for a creative-nonfiction piece that touches on the heartaches of weeks past .
+The exception: I have picked up again on my column writing for the online Cheyenne Post, see the page with its corresponding header.
+My hope is to use the "Patriarchy" column as a jumping-off point for a creative-nonfiction piece that touches on the heartaches of the last few weeks.

 I am writing this on Sunday, October 2, 2022, at a time of leave taking.
 Saying goodbye is a huge event, one that has cost me much anxiety--see my column in the Cheyenne Post on "Downsizing."
 The process itself has been full of exasperating twists and turns.
 My house finally sold on Sept.
 30, and the purchase of my Saratoga house will be happening within the next few days.
 After that, the movers will arrive to take my stuff to Saratoga.
 I've been packing boxes and cleaning closets and rooms as they get empty.
 My Saratoga house will be half the size of this one, with no acreage as I have here.